wmeints/mlops-tools/docs/concepts.md

 1. It makes the product more trustworthy, because we know we can get the same results multiple times.
 2. There are new regulations coming up that require traceable results.
 3. It increases quality of our work, we can more easily reproduce errors and fix them.

+Whenever we work on a piece of the solution we want to make sure that we collect the right data to reproduce experiments.
+We go as far as fixating random seeds to ensure that we get the same random numbers every time.

 ## Versioning of data, code, and models